Get Help Today. (800) 516-4357

 Those who use prescribed stimulants to a doctor’s specifications will most likely experience either light withdrawal symptoms or no withdrawal symptoms at all.
 Individuals who use illicit stimulants, such as cocaine and meth, can expect a lengthier withdrawal duration as well as more severe withdrawal symptoms.

-People who abused stimulants alongside other substances, such as alcohol or opioids, will also experience more intense withdrawal symptoms.
+People who abuse stimulants alongside other substances, such as alcohol or opioids, will also experience more intense withdrawal symptoms.
 It’s imperative that withdrawal is managed in these cases.

 Overall, withdrawal symptoms may start to set in within a few hours after discontinuing stimulant use.
 Most individuals will get through the worst of the withdrawal experience within two weeks or less.
 However, certain symptoms like depression and cravings for stimulants can last months or even years after discontinuing use.